 We have an agreement with Ethiopia regarding customs since 2004.
 We are now working to have a trade agreement.
 The UK is also assisting us on how to develop a trade map with the possibility of developing the trade corridor to make trade possible between Somaliland and Ethiopia.
 Some agreements have already been made and others are on their way to be signed.

 Could we expect a bilateral trade agreement to be signed any time soon?

-The road project that links Berbera to Ethiopia was not completed on Somaliland side; especially from the border town of Togochalle to the Port.
-However, according to President Muse Bihi Abdi the road will start operations starting next month.
+The road project that links Berbera to Ethiopia was not completed on the Somaliland side; especially from the border town of Togochalle to the Port.
+However, according to President Muse Bihi Abdi, the road will start operations starting next month.
 Tell us how that could happen?

 The road from Berbera to Wuchalle is going to be developed.
 Already a company has been selected to work on the design.
 They have finalized the data collection process to work on the road design.
 When that is completed, tender will be issued for the construction of the road.

 It is a USD 100 million project, right?

 So far it is a USD 90 million project but depending on circumstances that might change.

 Is Ethiopia involved in the road project?
 Is it a joint ventured development too?